 The Boots Advantage Card is one of the longest-running loyalty schemes.
 It allows shoppers to collect 4 points for every £1 spent and each point is worth a penny.
 Points can then be used as payment in store and online.

 Boots also allows members to pass their points to a nominated beneficiary.
 All cardholders need to do is get in touch with the Boots Customer Care team by emailing email@example.com or calling 0345 124 4545.

 Avios allows members to collect points for flights, online shopping and hotel visits.
 The points can then be spent on flights with the International Airlines Group, hotels and car hire.

 Kings Court Trust are experts in estate administration; the process of dealing with a loved one’s legal and tax affairs after they’ve passed away.
-When it comes to estate administration, we can handle everything.
-Every action, decision and service we offer goes some way to achieving our purpose - helping families to move on.
-If you have any questions about estate administration, call our experienced Client Services Team on 0300 303 9000.
+We are an award-winning probate and estate administration provider who handles the complicated practicalities after death, so families can focus on life’s important moments.
+If you have any questions about probate or estate administration, call our experienced Client Services Team on 0300 303 9000.